gethinode/docs/content/en/_index.md

         icon: fab bootstrap
         content: >-
           [Bootstrap](https://getbootstrap.com) is a popular, open-source web development framework.
 Is uses a mobile-first approach to create responsive websites.
-      - title: Font Awesome
+      - title: Bookshop
-        icon: fa font-awesome
+        icon: fas book-open
         content: >-
-          [Font Awesome](https://fontawesome.com) is a popular icon library and toolkit, used on over 200 million sites.
-The free version provides more than 2,000 icons.
+          [Bookshop](https://github.com/CloudCannon/bookshop) is a component development workflow for static websites.
+It embeds the configuration of content blocks within the page's frontmatter.
     justify: center
 ---